xiran-leternae/lusternia-secretary/README.md

 * To update rewards, edit Scripts: 'fairySec tally functions' and org specific variables.

 # Contact Support
-Xiran can be reached via the official Lusternia Discord or at the Lusternia Forums.
+Xiran can be reached via the official Lusternia Discord or at the Lusternia Forums ([thread here](https://forums.lusternia.com/discussion/4882/fairysecretary-tally-org-rewards-mudlet/)).
 Thank you!